WebCivics/PermissiveCommonsOntologiesDocs/use-cases/Webizen.md

 ![[WebizenPeaceBot.png]]

-The Future Webizen Agents, are a type or class of Artificial Intelligent Agent that have a series of particular qualities; and importantly also, an array of [[Safety Protocols]] that works effectively to ensure that other forms of Artificial Minds are not able to both be called or be made able to work on the [[PCT-WebizenTechStack]] and still be compliant with [[TheWebizenCharter]].
+The Future Webizen Agents, are a type or class of Artificial Intelligent Agent that have a series of particular qualities; and importantly also, an array of [[SafetyProtocols]] that works effectively to ensure that other forms of Artificial Minds are not able to both be called or be made able to work on the [[PCT-WebizenTechStack]] and still be compliant with [[TheWebizenCharter]].

 ### Digital Twins vs. Webizen